-Many different quantum walks related experiments have been carried out on real quantum hardware \cite{balu2017physical, Yan753, alderete2020quantum, acasiete2020experimental}.
+Many different quantum walks-related experiments have been carried out on real quantum hardware \cite{balu2017physical, Yan753, alderete2020quantum, acasiete2020experimental}.
 Albeit apart from the efficient implementation of one-dimensional DTQW in binary \cite{singh2020universal} and ternary quantum systems \cite{9410395}, efficient implementation of DTQW in an arbitrary finite-dimensional quantum system still remains arduous \cite{Zhou_2019}.
 For an arbitrary finite-dimensional quantum computer or hardware, the main limitations are the number of qubits/qudits and the coherence time of the system which limits the probable steps of DTQW that can be implemented.
-The challenge is to utilize the qubits/qudits in such a manner so that maximum possible number of steps of DTQW can be implemented with minimum number of qubits/qudits.
-This encouraged us to carry out the efficient circuit realization of DTQW with the help of nearest-neighbour position mapping approach in an arbitrary finite-dimensional quantum system in this article.
+The challenge is to utilize the qubits/qudits in such a manner that the maximum possible number of steps of DTQW can be implemented with a minimum number of qubits/qudits.
+This encouraged us to carry out the efficient circuit realization of DTQW with the help of the nearest-neighbor position mapping approach in an arbitrary finite-dimensional quantum system in this article.

 The circuit realization is such that whenever $d$-ary quantum computers are in use, we can map them to it right away to gain an edge in quantum walk applications on search problems \cite{santha, ambainis05}.
-We show that the $\lceil\log_d {n}\rceil+2$ qudits are enough for the implementation of $n$-step one-dimensional DTQW and can further be scaled up to implement more steps.
-To the best of our knowledge, there is no efficient generalized implementation of higher-dimensional discrete-time quantum walks in an arbitrary finite-dimensional quantum system, which have enormous search applications in the literature \cite{ambainis2011search, Rhodes_2020}.
-Hence, we also apply the nearest neighbour approach for higher-dimensional discrete-time quantum walks so that we can implement higher-dimensional DTQW by scaling the dimensionality of the proposed efficient implementation of one-dimensional DTQW.
+We show that the {$\lceil\log_{d}(2n+1)\rceil$} qudits are enough for the implementation of $n$-step one-dimensional DTQW and can further be scaled up to implement more steps.
+To the best of our knowledge, there is no efficient generalized implementation of higher-dimensional discrete-time quantum walks in an arbitrary finite-dimensional quantum system, which has enormous search applications in the literature \cite{ambainis2011search, Rhodes_2020}.
+Hence, we also apply the nearest-neighbor approach for higher-dimensional discrete-time quantum walks so that we can implement higher-dimensional DTQW by scaling the dimensionality of the proposed efficient implementation of one-dimensional DTQW when the dimension is odd.
 Our circuit design can be implemented in any qudit-supported quantum hardware since all the qudit gates that are used in our design are universal, which makes our work generalized in nature.